- Evening primrose oil

 Results from older studies to improve symptoms of diabetic nerve pain were mixed.

 - To treat eczema

 Clinical trials show conflicting results, but some trials show benefit in skin conditions caused by specific drugs to treat acne and myelodysplastic syndrome.
 However, other large analyses have concluded both evening primrose oil and borage oil are not effective for eczema.

 - To treat gastrointestinal disorders such as colitis or irritable bowel syndrome

-A handful of clinical trials support this use, especially for mastalgia associated with menstrual cycle.
+A handful of clinical trials support this use, especially for breast pain associated with the menstrual cycle.